gipsi/gipsi.github.io/README.md

 HTML/CSS/JavaScript

 > "There is no problem so bad that you can't make it worse."
 [Chris Hadfield](https://www.youtube.com/watch?v=GplXBlTNO4A)

+### Day 22 March 29th

+Remixed and played with a basic website starter kit.
+Really enjoyed the setup and speed it renders great fun.

+### Day 21 March 28th

+I watched the introduction and the first four videos on this Eduonix site.
+[Become a certified Web Developer](https://www.eduonix.com/freebies)

 ### Day 20 March 27th